-A remote mounted Cummins/Fleetguard OptiAirTM air cleaner provides the air filtering function.
-The paper filter element slides over an outlet tube inside the air cleaner canister with radial sealing action, eliminating the possibility of dust leaks due to improper filter installation.
-Intake design, internal baffling, and a dust ejection valve provide dust separation and automatic precleaning action.
+An engine mounted Kohler air cleaner provides the air filtering function.
+The primary filter element slides over an outlet tube inside the air cleaner canister with radial sealing action, eliminating the possibility of dust leaks due to improper filter installation.
+Intake design and internal baffling provide dust separation and automatic precleaning action.
 Daily or frequent servicing of the air cleaner is not required.
-Use the air filter restriction gauge on the air cleaner outlet to indicate when the air filter needs servicing -- a yellow indicator will show when the filter is overly restricting airflow into the engine.